The Discovery

 ‘What are you talking about?
 Who are you?
 Where am I?’

 ‘Silence!
 You seek to take charge of your establishment, do you not?
 I can make this happen in exchange for my freedom.
 There are four ancient relics I wish to secure.
-These are all that I seek, and you shall make this possible.’
+These are all I seek, and you shall make this possible.’

 ‘Silence your tongue, fool child!
 I will make it worth your while.
 With that, he pulled out a small gold nugget.
 He made a fist and then opened his hand.
 A gold ring with a black stone appeared in place of the gold.

-Theo shuddered and sweat ran down his temples.
+Theo shuddered, and sweat ran down his temples.
 A prickling sensation crept over his head.
 His short-slicked hair, rarely out of place, felt like it stuck out like pine needles.

 The entity’s words continued inside his head.
 ‘On the last day of the full moon in…’

-The voice trailed off and a short time later, Theo landed abruptly against the wardrobe back in his room.
+The voice trailed off, and a short time later, Theo landed abruptly against the wardrobe back in his room.

 His bedroom door opened, and his father stood there.
 Theo hid his hand.

 ‘Let’s go, Theo.
 You’ve already overslept.’
 He walked off.
-‘Oh…you can find your breakfast in the oven so get a move on.’
+‘Oh…you can find your breakfast in the oven, so get a move on.’

 ‘Okay, I’m sorry, alright?
 I had a rough night,’ Theo retorted.

 ‘By the way, I’ve fed the animals,’ his father said cynically without turning around.
 Left the chickens for you.
-Watch the rooster he’s a doozy,’ his father laughed.
+Watch the rooster, he’s a doozy,’ his father laughed.

 ‘Hell, will he ever be satisfied?’
 Now that Ren had moved out, Theo thought things would be easier between him and his dad, and they could get back in touch, but Ren’s leaving left a bitter taste in their father’s mouth and only made things worse.
 ‘Ren’s caused this.
-If he hadn’t left home…’ Theo clenched his teeth and threw his shoe across the room hitting the wardrobe door with a thud.
+If he hadn’t left home…’ Theo clenched his teeth and threw his shoe across the room, hitting the wardrobe door with a thud.
 Straight after, some random words came into his head.

-Speak these words, boy and all will be well.
+Speak these words, Boy, and all will be well.